What was healthcare like in Britain before the NHS?

-The National Health Service, which was launched on 5 July 1948 by the then minister of health, Aneurin Bevan, to provide healthcare that was free at the point of delivery, recently celebrated its 70th anniversary.
+The National Health Service was launched on 5 July 1948 by the then minister of health, Aneurin Bevan, to provide healthcare that was free at the point of delivery.
 But what was life like for the sick and injured before Britain had a ‘free’ health service?
 Here, Dr George Campbell Gosling explores what it was like to be asked to pay for healthcare, and explains the profession that was established to handle such money matters…

 They are little remembered now, but before the introduction of the NHS in 1948, some 1,000 women at hospitals across the country policed the boundaries of medical charity, public and private healthcare.
 It was the job of these ‘lady almoners’, as they were known, to interview patients and decide an appropriate rate.
 They increasingly also helped to make sure patients received the support they needed when they left the hospital (this had become their primary role by the 1960s, when they officially rebranded themselves as ‘medical social workers’).

 During Victorian times, the hospital was an institution that meant very different things for people of different classes.
 Associated in the public psyche with poverty, those who could afford a private doctor stayed away from the hospital at almost any cost.
 All hospitals – whether a workhouse infirmary or an elite voluntary hospital – were institutions founded and funded by the middle and upper classes to serve the medical welfare needs of the working-class population without charge.